 What is a SLIMF?

-a) the rate of timber harvesting is less than 20% of the mean annual increment (MAI) within the total production woodland area of the unit
+a) the rate of timber harvesting is less than 20% of the mean annual increment (MAI) within the total production woodland area

 How do SLIMFs benefit within the FSC system?

-There are two options for attaining FSC certification:
+There are two options:

 1. Through a group scheme.
 Certification within a group scheme has the potential to lower costs and certification requirements.
-Please note that we recommend that you contact more than one group scheme co-ordinator as prices and the terms of group membership vary.
+Please note that we recommend that you contact more than one group scheme as prices and the terms of group membership vary.

 2. Through a certification body.
 Please note that we recommend that you contact more than one certification body, as prices vary.

 Whichever route you choose, and whatever the size of your woodland or intensity of your management, you will need to meet the requirements of the UK National Forest Stewardship Standard, familiar to most forest managers as UKWAS.